royaloakonshore/simplified/docs/03-user-business-flows.md

 8.  **Dashboard & Reporting Flows:** Define and implement user flows for accessing and interacting with dashboard metrics and reports.
 9.  **Build Health & Stability:** Maintain a clean build (`npm run build`) and TypeScript checks (`npx tsc --noEmit`) throughout development. **[Currently Stable]**
 10. **PDF Generation Access:** Ensure users can easily trigger and download PDF versions of Invoices, Orders, Pricelists, etc.

+## 3. Invoice Management Flows

+### 3.1.
+Updating Invoice Status (Detail Page)

+1.  **Navigate:** User navigates to a specific invoice detail page (e.g., `/invoices/[id]`).
+2.  **Open Actions:** User clicks the consolidated "Actions" dropdown menu (likely represented by a "More" icon).
+3.  **Select Status Change:** User selects a new status from the available transition options (e.g., "Mark as Paid", "Mark as Sent").
+4.  **System Processes:**
+    - If "Mark as Paid" is selected, the system internally records the payment details (e.g., sets payment date, updates `paidAmount`) and then updates the invoice status to `PAID`.
+    - For other status changes, the system updates the invoice status directly.
+5.  **Feedback:** A toast notification confirms the successful status update (e.g., "Invoice status updated to PAID").
+6.  **UI Update:** The page re-renders or refreshes to reflect the new invoice status and any related information (like payment details).

+### 3.2.
+Performing Other Invoice Actions (Detail Page - e.g., Export PDF, Copy)

+1.  **Navigate & Open Actions:** User is on an invoice detail page and opens the "Actions" dropdown menu.
+2.  **Select Action:**
+    *   **Export PDF:** User selects "Export as PDF".
+The system generates a PDF representation of the invoice and initiates a browser download for the user.
+    *   **Copy Invoice:** User selects "Copy Invoice".
+The system creates a new invoice in `DRAFT` status, pre-filled with data from the current invoice (e.g., customer, line items, amounts - excluding dates like invoice date/due date which should be new).
+The user is then navigated to the edit page for this newly created draft invoice.
+    *   **Export Finvoice/Create Credit Note:** User selects these options, and existing flows are triggered.
+3.  **Feedback:** Toast notifications for success or error of the action.

+### 3.3.
+Performing Invoice Actions (List View)

+1.  **Navigate:** User navigates to the Invoices list page (`/invoices`).
+2.  **Locate & Open Actions:** User finds the desired invoice row in the table and clicks the "Actions" dropdown menu specific to that row.
+3.  **Select Action & Flow:** The user selects an action (e.g., "Mark as Paid", "Export PDF", "Copy Invoice").
+The subsequent flow and system processing are identical to performing the action from the detail page (as described in 3.1 and 3.2).

+## 4. Order Management Flows

+### 4.1.
+Viewing Enhanced Order List

+1.  **Navigate:** User navigates to the Orders list page (`/orders`).
+2.  **View Table:** The orders table is displayed with the following key columns visible: Order Number, Customer Name, Order Date, Status, Order Type (rendered as a distinct visual pill, e.g., "Quote" or "Work Order"), Total Amount, and VAT Amount.
+3.  **Sort Data:** User can click on the column headers for "Order Type" and "VAT Amount" (and other existing sortable columns) to sort the table data accordingly.
+4.  **Multi-Select:** User sees a checkbox at the beginning of each order row.
+Clicking these checkboxes allows the user to select/deselect multiple orders, visually indicating selection.
+(Batch actions based on this selection are a future enhancement).

+## 5. Inventory & BOM Management Flows

+### 5.1.
+Managing Tags (Inventory Items & BOMs)

+1.  **Access Form:** User navigates to the form for creating a new or editing an existing Inventory Item or Bill of Material.
+2.  **Edit Tags:** User interacts with a "Tags" input field.
+This field should support adding multiple distinct text tags (e.g., via a tag-input component showing tags as pills, or by typing comma-separated values that are then parsed into tags).
+3.  **Save:** User saves the form.
+The entered tags are persisted with the inventory item or BOM.
+4.  **View Tags:**
+    *   On the Inventory Item list, a "Tags" column displays the tags associated with each item, or tags are shown within a detail expansion area for the row.
+    *   On BOM list/detail views, associated tags are similarly displayed.
+5.  **Search by Tag:** User types a tag (or part of a tag) into the main search bar on the Inventory List page or BOM List page.
+The list filters to display only items/BOMs that have matching tags.

+### 5.2.
+Creating and Managing BOM Variants

+1.  **Enable Variants for Template Item:**
+    *   User edits an existing `MANUFACTURED_GOOD` Inventory Item (this will become the "template item").
+    *   User checks the "Has Variants" checkbox on the form and saves the item.
+2.  **Access Variants Tab:** A "Variants" tab or section now appears on the template item's form/detail view.
+User navigates to this tab.
+3.  **Define Attributes (First-time for a template):** If no attributes are defined yet, the user is prompted to define attributes that will differentiate the variants (e.g., Attribute Name: "Color", possible Values: "Red, Blue, Green"; Attribute Name: "Size", possible Values: "S, M, L").
+These attribute definitions are saved against the template item.
+4.  **Create New Variant:**
+    *   User clicks an "Add Variant" or "Generate Variant" button within the "Variants" tab.
+    *   User is presented with options to select/input values for the defined attributes (e.g., Color: Red, Size: M).
+    *   The system suggests a SKU for the new variant item (e.g., `TEMPLATE_SKU-RED-M`).
+The user can review and edit this SKU.
+    *   User confirms the creation.
+5.  **System Creates Variant:**
+    *   A new `InventoryItem` (the variant) is created in the database.
+It is marked as a variant, linked to the template item, and its specific attribute combination (e.g., `{"Color": "Red", "Size": "M"}`) is stored.
+    *   A new `BillOfMaterial` is created for this variant item.
+The content of this new BOM is a direct copy of the BOM associated with the template item.
+6.  **Edit Variant BOM (Optional Immediate Step):** The user might be automatically navigated to the BOM form for the newly created variant's BOM, allowing them to make immediate modifications specific to this variant.
+7.  **View Variants:** The "Variants" tab on the template item's page updates to list all created variant items, showing their SKUs and distinguishing attributes.
+Users can click on a variant to view/edit its details or its specific BOM.

+### 5.3.
+Using Inventory Excel Import/Export

+1.  **Export Inventory:**
+    *   User navigates to the Inventory List page.
+    *   User clicks an "Export to Excel" button.
+    *   The browser initiates a download of an `.xlsx` file containing all current inventory items and their data, formatted with clear column headers.
+2.  **Modify Data in Excel:**
+    *   User opens the downloaded Excel file.
+    *   User makes changes: e.g., updates stock quantities, changes prices, corrects descriptions, or adds new rows at the end of the sheet for new inventory items, ensuring to follow the existing column structure.
+    *   User saves the modified Excel file.
+3.  **Import Inventory:**
+    *   User returns to the Inventory List page in the application.
+    *   User clicks an "Import from Excel" button.
+    *   A file selection dialog appears.
+User selects their modified `.xlsx` file.
+4.  **Preview Changes:**
+    *   The system uploads and parses the file.
+    *   A modal or dedicated preview page appears, displaying:
+        *   A summary: "X new items to be created", "Y existing items to be updated", "Z rows with errors".
+        *   A detailed list or table for items to be updated, highlighting the specific fields that have changed and showing old vs. new values.
+        *   A list of rows that will be created as new items.
+        *   A clear list of any rows from the Excel file that have validation errors (e.g., "Row 15: Invalid value for 'Item Type'.", "Row 22: 'Cost Price' cannot be negative."), explaining why they cannot be imported.
+    *   User reviews the preview carefully.
+5.  **Confirm and Apply:**
+    *   If satisfied with the preview (and understanding that rows with errors will be skipped), the user clicks an "Apply Changes" or "Confirm Import" button.
+    *   An option to "Cancel Import" is also present.
+6.  **System Processing:**
+    *   The system attempts to perform the database operations (creates and updates) within a single transaction.
+    *   If the transaction is successful, a toast notification confirms: "Inventory import successful.
+X items created, Y items updated."
+    *   If the transaction fails (due to an unexpected database error during the process), a toast notification indicates failure: "Inventory import failed.
+No changes were applied.
+Error: [error message]".
+    *   The Inventory List page should refresh to show the updated data.